Nicholas Metropolis: Monte Carlo method

+The algorithm for generating samples from the Boltzmann distribution was later generalized by W.K.
+Hastings and has become widely known as the Metropolis–Hastings algorithm.

+In recent years a controversy has arisen as to whether Metropolis actually made significant contributions to the Equation of State Calculations paper.

 Associations and honors

 Metropolis was a member of the American Academy of Arts and Sciences, the Society for Industrial and Applied Mathematics and the American Mathematical Society.
 In 1987 he became the first Los Alamos employee honored with the title "emeritus" by the University of California.
 Metropolis was also awarded the Pioneer Medal by the Institute of Electrical and Electronics Engineers, and was a fellow of the American Physical Society.

 The Nicholas Metropolis Award for Outstanding Doctoral Thesis Work in Computational Physics is awarded annually by the American Physical Society.

 Acting career

 Metropolis played the part of a scientist in the Woody Allen film Husbands and Wives (1992).

 Personal life

 Metropolis had a son, Christopher, and two daughters, Penelope and Katharine.
 He was an avid skier and tennis player until his mid-seventies.
 He died at a nursing home in Los Alamos, New Mexico.

 Anecdotes

 In his memoirs, Stanislaw Ulam remembers that a small group, including himself, Metropolis, Calkin, Konopinski, Kistiakowsky, Teller and von Neumann, spent several evenings at Los Alamos playing poker.
 They played for very small sums, but: "Metropolis once described what a triumph it was to win ten dollars from John von Neumann, author of a famous treatise on game theory.
 He then bought his book for five dollars and pasted the other five inside the cover as a symbol of his victory."
 In another passage of his book, Ulam describes Metropolis as "a Greek-American with a wonderful personality."